Secretariat to handle hospital stay inquiry

 Questions have arisen over his transfer, as it is widely believed that Thaksin did not suffer from ailments serious enough to justify his transfer to the hospital.

-Justice Minister Pol Col Tawee Sodsong called on the public on Tuesday to let the NACC do its job now that the investigation is underway.
+Justice Minister Pol Col Tawee Sodsong called on the public yesterday to let the NACC do its job now that the investigation is underway.

 He said the ministry would fully cooperate with the investigation but noted that data protection laws must also be considered when handling requests for Thaksin’s medical records.